Sharath15eUR/Sriram/networking training/module 5/Q-6/readme.md

 ![](images/image.png)

 ```
-Below is the classic “classful” breakdown of each address, along with the default subnet mask and the traditional IP address ranges for each class.
+Below is the classic classful breakdown of each address, along with the default subnet mask and the traditional IP address ranges for each class.

 1. 10.1.1.1
 -----------